 After the passage of the Chinese Exclusion Act of 1882, which halted most new Chinese immigration into the United States, the various religious establishments gradually shut down.
 Today, only a few from that generation survive in San Francisco, New York, and other larger Chinatowns.
 Kong Chow Temple managed to keep its doors open until the 1960s, later reopening and relocating in the 1970s.
 Around that same time, the last Chinese family to worship in the Won-Lim Temple deeded it to the State of California, which has preserved it as a museum.
 Tin Hou Temple closed in 1955 but reopened twenty years later and continues to serve a small, Cantonese-speaking community.

 Tin Hou Temple was able to reopen its doors because of the influx of Chinese immigrants following the passage of the Immigration Act of 1965.
 Since that time, numerous other Daoist organizations have also emerged.
 The Shrine of the Eternal Breath of Tao was founded in Los Angeles by Master Ni Hua-Ching in the mid-1970s.
-For the past forty years, this center has provided a host of activities, lectures, and publications to enable people to attune themselves to the “Integral Way.”
+Since then, this center has provided a host of activities, lectures, and publications to enable people to attune themselves to the “Integral Way.”
 Another active center is Fung Loy Kok Taoist Temple, founded in Denver by Master Moy Lin-shin in 1987.
-As with the Ching Ying Tai Chi Kung Fu Association of Chicago, the Wah Lum Kung Fu Academy of Cohasset, Massachusetts, and a growing number of centers across the nation, Fung Loy Kok specializes in teaching taijiquan.
+As with the Ching Ying Tai Chi Kung Fu Association of Chicago, Illinois, the Wah Lum Kung Fu Academy of Cohasset, Massachusetts, and a growing number of centers across the nation, Fung Loy Kok specializes in teaching taijiquan.
 The largest Daoist organization in the United States is the network of Healing Tao centers.
 Since the early 1980s, Mantak Chia, trained in both Daoist practice and Western medicine, has trained hundreds of practitioners which have led to dozens of Healing Tao centers being established across the globe.

 The characteristics and members of most of these contemporary associations differ significantly from the earlier folk Daoist establishments.
 The new Daoist organizations frequently have a large non-Chinese following.
-In many, such as the New England Center of Tao in Weston, Massachusetts and the Long Life T’ai Chi in Atlanta, Georgia, the students and even the teachers are Euro-American.
+In many, such as the New England Center of Tao in Weston, Massachusetts, and the Long Life T’ai Chi in Atlanta, Georgia, the students and even the teachers are Euro-American.
 Just as the membership contrasts noticeably with that of older folk Daoist organizations, so too does the emphasis on practice.
 The emphasis now is on becoming adept at taijiquan, massage, visualization meditation, and other forms of qigong in order to align oneself with the rhythms of the Dao, thereby promoting one’s physical, mental, and spiritual health.

 The growing popularity of Daoist longevity techniques in the United States may be attributed in part to the perception of their compatibility with modern scientific and medical theories.
 Recent years have seen the emergence of taijiquan classes and centers in which Daoist terminology and cosmology are kept to a minimum.
 The Daoist origins of the methods employed are acknowledged, but little or no religious significance is attributed to the activities.
 Participants come to relax, increase their flexibility, and forget the stresses of work.